dhermes/bezier/docs/curve-curve-intersection.rst

        return result - 1

 The problem of intersecting two curves is a difficult one in computational geometry.
-The :meth:`.Curve.intersect` method uses a combination of curve subdivision, bounding box intersection, and curve approximation (by lines) to find intersections.
+The :meth:`.Curve.intersect` method (when using the :attr:`~.IntersectionStrategy.GEOMETRIC` strategy) uses a combination of curve subdivision, bounding box intersection, and curve approximation (by lines) to find intersections.

 Curve-Line Intersection
 -----------------------